BusherBridi/pizzaTime/readme.md

 Busher Bridi (https://github.com/busherbridi)

 ### License
-This software is open-source and free to use with no restrictions
+This software is open-source and free to use with no restrictions.